ReadieFur/kOFWebsite/README.md

-# This page is not in a finished/public sate yet.
+# This page is a near-finished state.